semgrep/semgrep-docs/docs/writing-rules/glossary.md

 ## Per-function analysis

 Also known as intraprocedural analysis.
-This refers to a tool's ability to trace or track data and its transformations within a single function.
+In per-function analysis, information can only be traced or tracked within a single function.
 ## Sink

 In taint analysis, a sink is any vulnerable function that is called with potentially tainted or unsafe data.